 - Understand the relationship between physical activity and blood pressure - 2.
-Recognize that older adults should work with their health care provider to develop an activity plan to consider chronic conditions, activity limitations and reduce risk of falls - 3.
 Learn ways to be physically active as appropriate

 - Explain the relationship between physical activity and blood pressure and how exercise can be a drug-free approach to lowering high blood pressure.
 Emphasize that physical activity is not a replacement for taking medications and that participants who are already taking blood pressure medications should continue taking them.
-(See coach resource: Getting Active to Control High Blood Pressure.) - Share that regular aerobic physical activity (such as brisk walking for at least 30 minutes most days of the week) can reduce systolic blood pressure by 4-9 mm Hg. - Explain the various health benefits of physical activity for older adults.
-(See coach resource: Physical Activity and Health: Older Adults.)
+(See coach resource: Getting Active to Control High Blood Pressure.) - Share that regular aerobic physical activity (such as brisk walking for at least 30 minutes most days of the week) can reduce systolic blood pressure by 4-9 mm Hg.

 - Explain why it is important for older adults to work with their health care provider to develop an activity plan that considers their current health and possible activity limitations.
-(See coach resource: Physical Activity in Older Americans.) - Brainstorm questions that participants can ask their health care providers about how to safely increase their physical activity.

-Share tips for moving every day.
-(See coach resource: Physical Activity in Older Americans.
-See participant resources: Choose to Move More Every Day, Mix it Up, More is Better, See Yourself Here.)
+(See coach resource: Physical Activity in Older Americans.) - Brainstorm questions that participants can ask their health care providers about how to safely increase their physical activity. - Share tips for moving every day.
+(See coach resource: Getting Active to Control High Blood Pressure.
+See participant resources: Choose to Move More Every Day, Mix it Up, More is Better, See Yourself Here, Start Moving More, Activity Log - AHA.)